vlang/v/doc/docs.md

 ## Call stack

-Using also `v.debug` module you can have call stack on your code for debugging purpose!
+Also using the `v.debug` module you can have a call stack on your code for debugging purpose!

 To enable such feature use `-d callstack` when running your code or building